Written by Laura Marks

 As a first-time mother about to have a home birth, Mari is certain of one thing: she can't wait to hold her baby.
 The next morning, shes certain of something else: the baby in her arms is not her baby.
 A contemporary thriller with age-old roots, MINE explores an unseen world where doubt and certainty blur and madness vies with reality.

 Starring Marquis Heath, Sierra Lynch, Steve Maggio, & Josy Smith

 June 8th, 9th, & 10th @ Albany Center Gallery

 August 24th @ The Arts Center of the Capital Region

 September 29th @ Electric City Barn

-Pool (No Water) was unlike any script we had ever encountered.
-The chance to start with a script that offers very little-no defined characters, no defined line assignment-was both exciting and terrifying.
+Pool (No Water) was unlike any script we have ever encountered.
+The chance to start with a script that offers very little—no defined characters, no defined line assignments—was both exciting and terrifying.
 Building this show with these 4 fine actors was truly a collaborative experience.

 “This is a production you’ll be thinking about long after you leave, for a number of reasons, and is well worth your time – it’s innovative, fresh and intelligent and very much unlike anything I’ve seen before.” -Amy Durant, The Alt

 A famous artist invites her old friends to her luxurious new home.
 For one night only, the group is back together.
 But celebrations come to an abrupt end when the host suffers an horrific accident.
 As the victim lies in a coma, an almost unthinkable plan starts to take shape: could her suffering be their next work of art?
 Pool (No Water) is a visceral and shocking new play about the fragility of friendship and the jealousy and resentment inspired by success.